samyachour/PoliticalDebateApp_Backend/README.md

 ##### `auth/token/obtain/`

 - login user to get token for session
+- use the "username" key but pass in the user's email
+- username needs to be lowercase
 - save refresh and access tokens to secure persistent data
-- use the "username" key but pass in the user's email
-- username needs to be lowercase!

 POST